WASHINGTON (AP) — Want more time off work to hang out at the beach? Need a little cash and have vacation days to spare?

 The company used to allow employees to buy up to two weeks of extra vacation a year.
 But Williams said it was too popular and was cut back to just one week to avoid scheduling problems in USG's production facilities.

-A flexible vacation policy has been in place for about 15 years at Kimberly Clark Corp., based in Irving, Texas.
+A flexible vacation policy has been in place about for about 15 years at Kimberly Clark Corp., based in Irving, Tex.
 The company allows employees to purchase up to five extra vacation days each year during a fall enrollment period, said spokesman Bob Brand.

 "It's very popular," Brand said.
 "It provides a great deal of flexibility for someone that may have a big trip planned or an event that's going to take an extended amount of time."